actions/actions-runner-controller/README.md

 kubectl apply -n actions-runner-system -f arc-webhook-server.yaml
 ```

-After this step your webhook server should be ready to start receiving webhooks from Github.
+After this step your webhook server should be ready to start receiving webhooks from GitHub.

-To configure Github to start sending you webhooks, go to the settings page of your repository
+To configure GitHub to start sending you webhooks, go to the settings page of your repository
 or organization then click on `Webhooks`, then on `Add webhook`.

 There set the "Payload URL" field with the webhook URL you just created,